exercism/v3/languages/fsharp/exercises/concept/dates/.docs/instructions.md

 ### 3. Check if appointment is in the afternoon

-Implement a function that takes an appointment date and checks if the appointment is in the afternoon (>= 12:00 and < 18:00):
+Implement the `isAfternoonAppointment` function that takes an appointment date and checks if the appointment is in the afternoon (>= 12:00 and < 18:00):

 ```fsharp
 isAfternoonAppointment (DateTime(2019, 03, 29, 15, 0, 0))